ohnooj/computer-graphics-bounding-volume-hierarchy/README.md

 Using `std::dynamic_pointer_cast<>`, it is possible to _attempt_ to cast a `std::shared_ptr<>` to a base class instance into a `std::shared_ptr<>` of a subclass.
-This casting will only succeed if the underying instance actually is that subclass.
+This casting will only succeed if the underlying instance actually is that subclass.
 Consider this self-contained example:

 ```